-Democrats step back from plans to hike lawmakers’ pay
+Democrats reevaluating plans to hike lawmakers’ pay

 The annual COLA has been frozen since the beginning of former President Barack Obama’s tenure, and most lawmakers have never received one, including the staunchly conservative Republicans elected since the first tea party wave in 2010.

 Rank and file lawmakers make $174,000 per year, a salary that doesn’t go nearly as far as it used to, especially with rapidly rising housing costs in the nation’s capital.
 Many lawmakers sleep in their offices during weeks in Washington rather than maintain two homes.
+Unless lawmakers vote to block it, they will receive the $4,500 COLA increase in January.

 It’s a terrible issue for lawmakers, especially Democrats representing tough districts.
 And the issue has the potential to come up in GOP primary campaigns.